 Highlight the most important parts.

-- An effective visual design leads your customers to the important information.
+- An effective visual design leads your customers to important information.
 Your content must be easy to consume.

 Think subtract, not add.